Wayne Martin (Branch Davidian): Waco siege and death

 Martin was the first person to call 9-1-1 when the Bureau of Alcohol, Tobacco, and Firearms (ATF) began a raid of the Mt.
-Carmel compound on 28 February 1993.
+Carmel compound on February 28, 1993.
 He called at 9:48 am local time (UTC–5:00).
 In the call, he claimed to Larry Lynch, a McLennan County sheriff's deputy, that the ATF shot first.
 Martin later that same morning called Lawrence Johnson to ask him to contact the media about the raid, and he sent Johnson money to reimburse clients he could not represent while besieged in the Mt.
 Carmel compound.
 He also spoke to Gary Coker, a Waco lawyer who represented Branch Davidians, before the Federal Bureau of Investigation (FBI) cut the telephone lines.
-Later, by at least 6 March 1993, Coker spoke with Martin to discuss a film production deal that Hollywood executives offered the Branch Davidians after the start of the siege.
+Later, by at least March 6, 1993, Coker spoke with Martin to discuss a film production deal that Hollywood executives offered the Branch Davidians after the start of the siege.

 Of all the people FBI negotiators spoke to on a Hostage-Rescue-Team-provided telephone, Martin was one of two people who the FBI spoke to face-to-face (the other being Steve Schneider).

-Martin died of smoke inhalation and burns in the auditorium area of Mt.
-Carmel Center, sometimes reported as a "concrete bunker."
+Martin died of smoke inhalation and burns in the auditorium area of Mount Carmel Center, sometimes reported as a "concrete bunker."
 His body was identified using dental records.

 Impact on criminal and civil trials

-Eleven Branch Davidians stood trial over their involvement in the shootout on the 28 February 1993 raid that started the siege.
+Eleven Branch Davidians stood trial over their involvement in the shootout on the February 28, 1993, raid that started the siege.
 Martin's 9-1-1 call was used as evidence in favor of the eleven Branch Davidians, who argued they fired at the ATF agents in self-defense.
 The eleven defendants and their legal team used the call as evidence that the ATF agents shot at the Branch Davidians first, and as such they returned fire in self-defense.

-In addition to the criminal trial, surviving Branch Davidians brought a multimillion-dollar lawsuit against the federal government for the wrongful deaths in the botched 28 February ATF raid and 19 April 1993 fire.
+In addition to the criminal trial, surviving Branch Davidians brought a multimillion-dollar lawsuit against the federal government for the wrongful deaths in the botched February 28 ATF raid and April 19, 1993, fire.
 The tape of Martin's initial call to 9-1-1 and Larry Lynch was shown to an advisory jury in an effort to ascertain if the Branch Davidians were returning fire in self-defense and if the ATF agents were negligent in a random use of force.